PaloAltoNetworks/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

-Use the `--version` and `--help` flags to verify the install and view usage / optional arguements
+Use the `--version` and `--help` flags to verify the install and view usage / optional arguements.

 ```
 checkov --version